RayDeCampo/nodejs-xirr/README.md

 - `transations`: an array of objects with the following properties:
   - `amount`: the amount of the transaction
   - `when`: the Date when the transaction occurred
-- `options`: Options to pass directly to the underlying Newton's method implementation, [`newton-raphson-method`](https://github.com/scijs/newton-raphson-method)
+- `options`: Options to pass directly to the underlying Newton's method implementation, [`newton-raphson-method`](https://github.com/scijs/newton-raphson-method).
+In addition, if the `guess` property is defined, it will be used as the initial guess for the algorithm.

 **Returns**: the annualized internal rate of return as a decimal in [-1,∞)